verbruggenalex/platform/docs/README.md

 That command will itself call another composer install by the usage of the composer hooks.
 This hook will install the toolkit at a separate location to avoid any alterations to be made to the dependencies and/or build system.
 Everything can be altered through your own extensions.

-> *Note:* You will be asked to remove or keep the VCS files after checking out
-> your project.
-For development purposes you should NOT agree to remove
+You will be asked to remove or keep the VCS files after checking out your project.
+For development purposes you should NOT agree to remove these files.
-> these files.
 Only for purposes like deployments this can be useful.

 ## Build properties

 ### 1. build.properties.dist

-<details><summary>The template file provided by the toolkit. <sup><a>(more)</a><sup></summary>
+<details><p><summary>The template file provided by the toolkit. <sup><a name="more">(more)</a><sup></summary></p>

 This properties file contains the default settings and acts as a loading and documentation file for the system to work correctly.
 Any time you install the